Frequently Asked Questions

 CommonLook PDF GlobalAccess has been automated to the maximum possible extent.
 However, user judgment is required (but is greatly aided) in a number of checkpoints.

-Organizations interested in automated assessment of the state of Section 508 compliance of their PDF holdings may want to consider CommonLook Clarity, which can spider through internet and intranet sites and perform bulk unattended verification of PDF documents.
+Organizations interested in an automated assessment of the state of Section 508 compliance of their PDF holdings may want to consider CommonLook Clarity, which can spider through internet and intranet sites and perform bulk unattended verification of PDF documents.

 Does CommonLook PDF GlobalAccess perform OCR?